A new platform for documentation and tutorials is launching soon.

 »What is Cluster Peering?

-You can create peering connections between two or more independent clusters so that services deployed to different partitions or datacenters can to communicate.
+You can create peering connections between two or more independent clusters so that services deployed to different partitions or datacenters can communicate.

 Cluster peering allows Consul clusters in different datacenters to communicate with each other.
 The cluster peering process consists of the following steps: